Eirene Mort

-Eirene Mort (1879–1977) was an Australian artist, art teacher, printmaker, cartoonist, fashion designer and founder of the Society of Arts and Crafts of New South Wales.
+Eirene Mort (1879–1977) was an Australian artist, art teacher, printmaker, cartoonist, fashion designer and one of several founders of the Society of Arts and Crafts of New South Wales.

 Early life

 Eirene Mort was born on 17 November 1879 at Woollahra.
 Her parents were Canon Henry Wallace Mort, an Anglican clergyman, and Kate Macintosh who was the daughter of Robert Isaacs.
 Mort attended St Catherine's Clergy Daughters' School in Waverley where her headmistress, Helen Phillips, encouraged her pursuit of art and allowed her to freely use the art studio which Phillips had donated to the school in 1884 and which is now used as a museum.
 Mort won the University of Sydney medal for Design in 1897 in her final school exams.

 Mort studied painting with Antonio Dattilo-Rubbo and Albert Fullwood.
 In London, she studied at the Grosvenor Life School, the Royal School of Art Needlework and the Royal College of Art, South Kensington.